UNCG-DAISY/psi-collect/paper/paper.md

 `psi-collect` enables scientists to download NOAA Emergency Response Imagery via Python in a variety of ways (via date, storm),and obtain metrics on downloaded images though the cataloging functions.
 We envision that `psi-collect` could be used to develop reproducible computational workflows to analyze post-event imagery.
-For example, images can be used to: assess damage to the built environment [e.g., @Thomas2014], measure impact using the @Sallenger2000 Storm Impact Scale [e.g.,
+For example, images can be used to: assess damage to the built environment [e.g., @Thomas2014], measure impact in the context of predicted/hindcast @Sallenger2000 Storm Impact Scale regime [e.g.,
 @Liu2014; @Goldstein2020], evaluate forecasts of storm impact [@Morgan2019], measure the morphology of storm deposits [e.g.,
 @Overbeck2015; @Lazarus2016], and study how human development controls the shape of sediment and debris deposits [e.g.,
 @Rogers2015].